 The Rockville Science Center uses the abundance of science-rich venues and attractions in the greater DC-Baltimore area to share the experience of science in a new and different way by visiting places “off the beaten track.”
 We conduct one-day Explorations trips to science and engineering venues within driving distance of Rockville for students age 11+ and adults.
 The Rockville Science Center is working to bring “access to the inaccessible!”
 For more information, contact Phil Justus, Ph.D., at email@example.com.

 Our popular Summer Camps for elementary and middle school students in robotics, geology, biology, electronics, engineering, and space science are held at the Bullis School and City of Rockville centers.

 The Rockville Science Center also sponsors and participates in a wide variety of science events:

 Rockville Science Day

-Join us on Sunday, April 23, 2017 for the 28th Annual Rockville Science Day.
-We partner with the Rockville Consortium for Science for this major event which brings over 100 exhibits of hands-on science and engineering to the Rockville campus of Montgomery College.
+Join us on Sunday, April 22, 2018 for the 29th Annual Rockville Science Day.
+We are planning up to 100 exhibits of hands-on science and engineering on the Rockville campus of Montgomery College.
 Noon-5p.m.
 Rain or shine.
 Free and open to the public.
 Free parking.
 Food available for purchase.

 We partner with ScienceMONTGOMERY to encourage middle school and high school students to compete in the Montgomery County Science Fair.
 Awards will be given to the projects that most successfully communicate their science to the public.
 RSC fields a Community Award Judges’ Team that recognizes Middle School students for EXCELLENCE IN COMMUNICATION OF SCIENCE!